 "Better educated women tend to be more informed about nutrition and healthcare, have fewer children, marry at a later age, and their children are usually healthier, should they choose to become mothers.
 They are more likely to participate in the formal labour market and earn higher incomes.
 All these factors combined can help lift households, communities, and countries out of poverty" - The World Bank

-To apply, email our Secretary Judith Valletta on firstname.lastname@example.org by Monday 1st March with full details of the educational course you wish to take, including the total cost, and tell us how this opportunity will make a difference to your life.
+The application process involves emailing our Secretary Judith Valletta on email@example.com with full details of the educational course you wish to take, including the total cost, and telling us how this opportunity will make a difference to your life.

 Applicants must be over 18 and based in Malta or Gozo.
 Courses can be online or in person.
 Terms and conditions apply.
-The selected grantees will be notified in March, and we will keep in touch with you to follow your progress and support you on your journey.
+We will keep in touch with you to follow your progress and support you on your journey.